dddrrreee/cs140e-24win/labs/2-trusting-trust/README.md

      the array and the source code for the attack.
   3. Include the attack file into `trojan-compile2.c`: note, this `#include` will be in the middle of your `compile` routine, not at the top of the file (where it wouldn't do anything).
+E.g., something like:

+            static void compile(char *program, char *outname) {
+                    ... some code ...

+            #       include "attack.c"

+                    ... some more code ...

   4. Profit.

 Note: